-British academic arrives in London from UAE after spy conviction pardon
+British academic back home after UAE spy case pardon

 The UAE had signaled on Friday that it was working on an “amicable solution” to the case after Prime Minister Theresa May had described last week’s sentence as deeply disappointing.

-His wife, Daniela Tejada, has said he was kept in solitary confinement for more than five months and the evidence presented against him consisted of notes from his dissertation research.
+Hedges’ wife said he was kept in solitary confinement for more than five months and the evidence presented against him consisted of notes from his dissertation research.

 Last week’s hearing lasted less than five minutes, she said.